Vibrant splashes of multicolored paint.

 A color spectrum ranging from violet to red, with corresponding nanometer wavelengths labeled.

-Color Preference by Gender
+Color preference by gender

 Men favor contrasting, bright colors, while women prefer softer shades.
 Men often choose shades of their favorite colors paired with black, whereas women prefer pairing them with white.
 These differences are significant in color psychology in UI/UX design.